Tableau Prep: A Visualization’s BFF

 Other regardless of the tool this is all data prep.
 This is all the types of things that have to happen before a business user before a report author before a dashboard maker can really put out usable accurate information.
 Okay, if there’s so many choices, what are they?

 Well, a lot of you just said you use Tableau desktop and that’s great.
 But Tableau desktop is not quite fully preparation.
 It allows us to change data types and we can do some pivoting and blending and unions.

-But there’s a cost to that if someone’s using Tableau desktop and they’re not publishing out there TDS.
+But there’s a cost to that if someone’s using Tableau desktop and they’re not publishing out there.
 They’re not sending their data source.
 They’re not uploaded to the server.
 Then those changes are happening sometimes for one user.
-They’re not happening across the Enterprise, especially if we’re doing calculated Fields.
+They’re not happening across the enterprise, especially if we’re doing calculated fields.

 We’ve got calculations being done in the desktop tool where they should really be happening upstream and that leads to consistency issues every single one of you can probably relate to the fact that if you were to ask 10 different people, what’s the formula for variance?
 You’re going to get 10 different answers.